-All batteries have three phases, but these phases tend to be more pronounced Lithium batteries.
-Low battery, interim battery, and Full battery.
+All batteries have three ranges that they move through as they cycle, but these ranges tend to be more pronounced Lithium batteries -- Low battery, interim battery, and Full battery.
 The interim phase is relatively flat for lithium batteries.
-At this point, all cells tend to have about the same voltage output by nature of the chemistry.
-Not much is to be gained by trying to actively manage the individual cells within tight limits.
+At this point, all cells tend to have about the same voltage output or hold nearly the same charge voltage by nature of the chemistry.
+Not much is to be gained by trying to actively manage the individual cells in relation to each other within tight limits in the interim range.

 On the other hand, the extremes of Full and Low are important to extending the useful life of individual cells, and yet the wrong balancing method can do real harm to individual cells.
-It would be optimal to be able to set limits individually for each cell according to what appears as optimal management.
-It also seems that one can specify a mid-band of use where not management is really required.
+It would be optimal to be able to set limits individually for each cell according to what appears as optimal individual management.
+It also seems that one might be able to specify a mid-band of use where no rigourous management is really required, just monitoring of voltage level.

-Some have presented concepts of charge and discharge balancing.
-Since the charger injects a much smaller current that the battery's actual discharge, the components to manage balanced charging are far less costly than managed discharge.
-It might be more optimal to have discharge effectively bypass a cell when it has been adequately identified in a discharge algorithm.
-Temperature monitoring would be one criteria, so bring all voltages down in lock step may not be needed or productive.
+Some authors have presented separate concepts of charge and discharge balancing.
+Since the charger often injects a much smaller current than the battery's actual discharge, the components to manage balanced charging are far less costly than the components for managed discharge.
+It might be more optimal to have discharge effectively bypass a cell when it has been adequately identified in a discharge algorithm than to bother with tightly balanced discharge.
+Temperature monitoring would be one added criteria because cells do get hot as they discharge, still bring all voltages down in lock step may not be needed or productive.
+Allowing some cells to cool off via being bypassed while other provide power might be an effective alternative.

 There is discussion of 'active' and 'passive' balancing.
-I have yet to gain clarity on these terms and consider them more likely in the realm of marketing appeal than of engineering importance at this time.
+But I have yet to gain clarity on these terms and consider them more likely in the realm of marketing appeal than of engineering importance at this time.
 With further reading I may change this opinion.